Severes1/Arduino_Simulator/README.md

 Creating a new Program or Modifying an Old One
 --------------------
+All arduino programs are stored in the arduino folder.

 You can edit the arduino programs in any text editor.
 Either download [Arduino](http://arduino.cc/en/main/software) or use something like Wordpad or Notepad++.

 To create a new program, open the *arduino* folder and double click the **Create New Program** file.
 It will ask you to name your program.
 The new program will be placed in a folder with the same name.